iw6dgm/keizer/README.md

 | score         | REAL      |
 -----------------------------

-This is view is created by:
+This view is created by:

 ```sql
 CREATE VIEW results as